- Section I: The ring

 In title bouts, both professional and amateur (incl pro-amateur), if a fighter cannot make weight at the scheduled time of the official weigh-in 24 hours, he will be allowed to weigh-in for the second time within a period of two (2) hours.
 If the fighter fails to make weight at the second attempt within two (2) hours from the official weigh-in time, he may be allowed to weigh-in on the day of the event, not later then eight (8) hours before the starting time of the event.

-The WKN prohibits excessive weight loss.
-Some fighters may take on their own responsibility by losing over four (4) kilograms.
-If physician, WKN representative, head official or/not only decides that the fighter is out of required condition to compete due to weight loss, this fighter may be suspended from the bout.
+The WKN prohibits excessive weight cut.
+The fighters take on their own responsibility for cutting weight.
+If physician, WKN representative, head official, and/or local sports regulating authority (Commission) decides that the fighter is not fit to compete due to weight cut, this fighter must be suspended from the bout.

 7. Minimum age of fighters